 UC Davis – CVM offers a couple of degrees, such as DVM (Doctor of Veterinary Medicine), M.S.
 (Master of Science), Ph.D.
 (Doctoral degree, Doctor of Philosophy), M.P.V.M.
 (Master of Preventive Veterinary Medicine), along with a joint DVM/Ph.D. degree.

-Each year around 750 new students applies, of which only 19 % get enrolled and become students at the veterinary college.
+Each year around 750 new students apply, of which only 19 % get enrolled and become students at the veterinary college.

 Prerequisite course for enrollment is General and Organic Chemistry, General Biology, Biochemistry, Physics, Social Sciences, and Humanities.